NCAS-CMS/cfa-conventions/source/cfa.md

 fragments.
 Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions.
 One fragment is stored in an external file and the other is stored in the same dataset as variable `temp2`.
-As all of the external files are netCDF files, the `format` term of the **`aggregated_data`** attribute is not required.
 The fragment stored in the same dataset has different but equivalent units to the aggregation variable, and omits the size 1 `level` dimension.

     dimensions:
       // Aggregated dimensions